 -

-- you haven't received a financial hardship payment from any superannuation fund within the last 12 months; and
+- you haven't received a financial hardship payment from any super fund within the last 12 months, and

 - you’re unable to meet reasonable and immediate family living expenses.

-- you’ve been receiving eligible Commonwealth income support payments for a cumulative period of at least 39 weeks since reaching your preservation age; and
+- you’ve been receiving eligible Commonwealth income support payments payments from Centrelink or DVA for at least 39 weeks in total since reaching 60, and

 - you’re unemployed or employed for less than ten hours a week when you make your application for payment under financial hardship.